vlang/v/doc/docs.md

 Function arguments are immutable by default, even when [references](#references) are passed.

-Note that V is not a purely functional language however.
+> Note: V is not a purely functional language however.

 There is a compiler flag to enable global variables (`-enable-globals`), but this is intended for low-level applications like kernels and drivers.